thuml/Transolver_plus/README.md

 <center>Fig 2.
 Results of industrial application tasks.</center>
 </figure>

+# Checkpoints
+We opensource our checkpoints for standard benchmarks [here](https://drive.google.com/drive/folders/1hN-5hh-i4nZR8chcnBvyjdRTQAd43zW8?usp=drive_link).
+The key to reproducing the results is to try different slice number and clamp the temperature due to training instability.

 # Citation

 If you find this repo useful, please cite our paper.